 Program Objectives and Accomplishments

-The research program centers on modification of avian cholesterol and lipoprotein metabolism, with an overall goal of producing table eggs with markedly reduced cholesterol and fat contents and/or altered fatty acid contents that promote human health.
+The research program centers on modification of avian cholesterol, fatty acid, and lipoprotein metabolism, with an overall goal of producing table eggs with markedly reduced cholesterol and fat contents and/or altered fatty acid contents that promote human health.
 Another area of interest is amino acid nutrition and metabolism of poultry.
-Recent work has primarily focused on (1) the pharmacological manipulation of egg cholesterol content using orally administered pharmacological agents or natural products; and (2) lipid and lipoprotein metabolism in the restricted ovulator ( RO ) chicken, a unique subpopulation of nonlaying White Leghorn chickens with hereditable hyperlipidemia and aortic atherosclerosis (Elkin et al., 2012).
+Work over the past two decades has primarily focused on: (1) reduction of egg cholesterol content using orally administered pharmacological agents or natural products; and (2) lipid and lipoprotein metabolism in the restricted ovulator (RO) chicken, a unique subpopulation of nonlaying White Leghorn chickens with hereditable hyperlipidemia and aortic atherosclerosis (for review, see Elkin et al., 2012).
 More recent studies, in conjunction with K. J. Harvatine, have been centered on evaluating novel, non-marine dietary sources of long-chain omega-3 fatty acids to enrich hens’ eggs (Elkin et al., 2015) and broiler meat with heart healthy very-long chain omega 3 fatty acids (eicosapentaenoic acid and docosahexaenoic acid) (Elkin et al., 2016).

 Besides being a useful model for studying lipoprotein metabolism and atherosclerosis, nonlaying mutant RO hens have recently been utilized in investigations centered on endocrine dysfunction (Ocón et al., 2007), bone metabolism (Kim et al., 2004), and the etiology of ovarian cancer (Giles et al., 2010).